-By some strange coincidence, there are two plays with the same title, both about the death of Willi McRae, being performed at this year's festival.
-One is by George Gunn and the other by Andy Paterson.
+By some strange coincidence, there were two plays with the same title, both about the death of Willi McRae, being performed at the festival.
+One was by George Gunn and the other by Andy Paterson.

 In the comments below the description of the former play, is a lead to an article in Electric Scotland written by John McGill, Scotland - UN founder and secretary.

 A little way down, he describes how his own car had previously been shot at ...
 An attempted murder and a murder...What else could it have been?
 This led me on a trail through the reports available on the internet.

 The starting point came from the testament by a former Strathclyde P.C..
 Donald Morrison,

 which was recently made more relevant by another article, http://www.express.co.uk/news/uk/492477/Police-probing-killing-of-SNP-activist-have-interfered-with-my-statement

 One line stood out for me in The Herald Scotland report, which says that the Scottish lawyer had also had a puncture on his way back to his country cottage...which he was never to reach.
 If he did have a puncture, had someone fired at the tyre?
 Was it that which led up to his death?
 If so, then perhaps John McGill was fortunate that the bullet which hit his car had missed the tyre and hit the body of the car.
 It was also fortunate, perhaps, that Willi McRae was still there to advise him which police station to go to.

 Willi McRae would have been vulnerable while he was changing the tyre.... and it takes time.

 It was reported that the damaged tyre was on the back seat of the car, but the rolls of maps tied up in pink ribbons and the spare briefcase which had been seen there by the police constable, were nowhere to be found in the car.